-MetLife Europe is an Irish incorporated entity domiciled in Ireland and is authorised by the CBI to transact life assurance business in life classes I, III, IV and VI and non-life classes I and II under the European Union (Insurance and Reinsurance) Regulations 2015.
+MetLife Europe is an Irish incorporated entity domiciled in Ireland and is authorised by the CBI to transact life assurance business in life classes I, III, IV and VI and non-life classes 1 and 2 under the European Union (Insurance and Reinsurance) Regulations 2015.
 MetLife Europe has branches in the United Kingdom, Italy, Spain, Portugal, France, Czech Republic, Slovakia, Romania, Hungary, Cyprus and Bulgaria.
+It operates via Freedom of Service (FOS) in Poland, Greece, Norway, Germany, Austria, and the Netherlands.
 It also has a wholly owned subsidiary in the UK, MetLife Pension Trustees Limited.